-Diphenoxylate and atropine is a combination medicine used along with other measures to treat severe diarrhea in adults.
+Diphenoxylate and atropine combination is used along with other measures (eg, fluid and electrolyte treatment) to treat severe diarrhea.
 Diphenoxylate helps stop diarrhea by slowing down the movements of the intestines.

-Since diphenoxylate is chemically related to some narcotics, it may be habit-forming if taken in doses that are larger than prescribed.
-To help prevent possible abuse, atropine (an anticholinergic) has been added.
-If higher than normal doses of the combination are taken, the atropine will cause unpleasant effects, making it unlikely that such doses will be taken again.
+Diphenoxylate is chemically related to some narcotics and may be habit-forming if taken in doses that are larger than prescribed.
+If higher than normal doses of the combination are taken, the atropine will cause unpleasant effects.

 This medicine is available only with your doctor's prescription.